-We are looking into Power Purchase Agreements, long-term contracts with developers of renewable energy sources to ensure a steady long-term supply.
+We are looking into Power Purchase Agreements, long-term contracts with these developers of renewable sources to ensure a steady long-term supply from these sources.

 5 Drawing up roadmaps

 Not every plant has easy access to clean renewable energy.
 And not all plants are powered by just electricity.
 That is why we are examining the potential of alternative energy sources of the future such as hydrogen and biogas.